aws-samples/aws-service-catalog-tools-workshop/workshop/content/design-considerations/selecting-a-factory-account/_index.md

 ## What are we going to do?

-This article will help you choose which AWS account is most suitable to use for the Service Catalog Tools
+This article will help you choose which AWS Account is most suitable to use for the Service Catalog Tools

 ## Recommended background reading?